 (Original distribution: March 1, 1999)

-The main focus of Operable Unit III is groundwater contamination.
-The primary groundwater contaminants are solvents (volatile organic compounds, or VOCs), strontium-90 and tritium.
-The most common VOC contaminants are carbon tetrachloride, tetrachloroethene (also called perchloroethene, or PCE) and trichloroethane (TCA).
+The primary contaminants in Operable Unit III are solvents (volatile organic compounds, or VOCs), strontium-90 and tritium.
+The most common VOC contaminants are carbon tetrachloride, tetrachloroethene and trichloroethane.
 Other VOC contaminants were also found in lesser amounts.

 Where is the groundwater contamination?

 Several plumes, or areas, of groundwater contamination have been identified.
 The plumes of groundwater that contain solvents extend from the middle of the BNL site southward.
 The leading edge of the longest plume is at Flower Hill Drive (see map on back).
 As a precautionary measure, public water hookups have been provided to residents immediately south of the Lab.

 A tritium plume whose source was the spent fuel pool of the High Flux Beam Reactor (HFBR) has been identified.
 It is confined to BNL property.
 Levels of tritium above the drinking water standard are found near the center of BNL and extend to a point about one mile north of the southern boundary of the Lab.